ucbds-infra/otter-grader/docs/index.md

 ### Docker

-#### Pull from Dockerhub
+#### Pull from DockerHub

-To pull the image from Dockerhub, run `docker pull ucbdsinfra/otter-grader`.
+To pull the image from DockerHub, run `docker pull ucbdsinfra/otter-grader`.

-#### Download the Dockerfile from Github
+#### Download the Dockerfile from GitHub

-To install from the Github repo, follow the steps below:
+To install from the GitHub repo, follow the steps below:

-1. Clone the Github repo
+1. Clone the GitHub repo
 2. `cd` into the `otter-grader/docker` directory
 3. Build the Docker image with this command: `docker build . -t otter-grader`